931046916/finalproject/project5pt2.md

 After adding distance weight, the testing score reduced to 0.4987798926305515, and the graph changes to
 ![KNN distance](https://user-images.githubusercontent.com/78099480/115984011-56ef3100-a5d7-11eb-9b71-7a1dda204443.png)
 ### 3. Logistic Regression
-The logistic regression produces a training score of 0.5524088541666666, and a testing score of 0.5427037579306979.
+The logistic regression (with max iterations set to 1000) produces a training score of 0.5524088541666666, and a testing score of 0.5427037579306979.
 These values are very close to those with KNN model, so this model is slightly more accurate than the KNN model.
 ### 4. Random Forest
 Unstandardized raw data:
 100 trees: [training: 0.7903645833333334, testing: 0.49829184968277207]